-Lemon proposed these solutions while talking about the violence and chaos in the Afro-Americans’ Precincts.
-He said that if Afro-Americans people really wanted to fix the problems they face, then there were 5 things that they needed to fix.
+Lemon proposed these solutions while talking about the violence and chaos in the Afro-Americans Precincts.
+He said that if Afro-American people really wanted to fix the problems they faced, then there were 5 things that they needed to fix.

 He counted down from five to one.
 For solution number five, he asked the community to ‘pull up their pants’.
-On number four, he listed the N-word and how it must be stopped within the Afro-Americans’ community.
-Respecting where they live and not littering made up number three while asking the community to finish school was on his number two.
+On number four, he listed the N-word and how it must be stopped within the Afro-American community.
+Respecting where they live and not littering made up number three, while asking the community to finish school was his number two.

-The final, and the most controversial, solution he gave was to stop having kids.
+The final and most controversial solution he gave was to stop having kids.
 He claimed that just because someone could have babies doesn’t mean they should.
 The journalist referred to this point in unplanned babies and babies who are born to unmarried parents.

 Lemon Linked The Controversial Statement With His Childhood

 As per the Guardian, Lemon’s mother was working for his father as a legal secretary while being married to a different man.
-During that time, his biological father was also married to a different woman.
-The anchor was only nine years old when he lost his biological dad and his divorced mother remarried.
-It was then that his mother and he received the traditional family that they always wanted.
+His biological father was also married to a different woman during that time.
+The anchor was only nine years old when he lost his biological dad, and his divorced mother remarried.
+Then, he and his mother received the traditional family they always wanted.
 Tim Malone